Gil Cisneros: Caucus memberships

-Biden administration
+Biden-Harris administration

 On April 12, 2021, the White House announced that Cisneros would be nominated to serve as Under Secretary of Defense for Personnel and Readiness in the Biden administration; his nomination was received on April 27.
 On July 27, the Senate Armed Services Committee (SASC) voted to advance Cisneros's nomination to the full chamber for a future vote.
-Cisneros was confirmed unanimously by the Senate on August 11, 2021 by voice vote, and he was sworn in on August 24, 2021.
+Cisneros was confirmed unanimously by the Senate on August 11, 2021, by voice vote, and he was sworn in on August 24, 2021.

 Electoral history

 Personal life

-Cisneros and his wife Jacki have two children, who are twins.
+Cisneros and his wife Jacki have twin sons.
 They own a home in Pico Rivera, and lived in Newport Beach until they moved to Yorba Linda in late 2017, the year he began running for election.
 Before Cisneros won the lottery, Jacki worked for KNBC in Los Angeles.
+Gil currently resides in Covina, California.
+He is Catholic.